devbith/dotfile/README.md

-- Optional: For mac, add the zsh-completion https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh Add the following in .zshprofile
+- Optional: For mac, add the zsh-completion https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh Add the following in .zprofile
 ```
 if type brew &>/dev/null
 then